datawire/ambassador-docs/docs/emissary/pre-release/tutorials/quickstart-demo.md

   }
   ```

-Success, you have created your first $productName$ `Mapping`, routing a
+Success, you have created your first $productName$ `AmbassadorMapping`, routing a
 request from your cluster's edge to a service!

 ## Edge Policy Console